FedericoFiorani/New-York-where-to-rent/README.md

 - shiny
 - shinyWidgets

+To execute the all code manually you run  the folders in the src in the following order

 ## About
 This is the repository for the course [Data Preparation and Workflow Management](https://dprep.hannesdatta.com/) at Tilburg University